George C. Rable: Education

-He received a bachelor of arts degree from Bluffton College in 1972 and a Master of arts degree from Louisiana State University in 1973.
-He received his doctoral degree from Louisiana State University in 1978.
+Rable received a Bachelor of Arts degree from Bluffton College in 1972 and a Master of Arts degree from Louisiana State University in 1973.
+He received his doctoral degree from LSU in 1978.

 Career

-He is a past president of the Society of Civil War Historians.
-At the University of Alabama has received the Burnum Distinguished Faculty Award and the Blackmon-Moody Award.
+Rable is a past president of the Society of Civil War Historians.
+At the University of Alabama he received the Burnum Distinguished Faculty Award and the Blackmon-Moody Award.

 His 2002 book Fredericksburg!
 Fredericksburg! received the 2003 Lincoln Prize, a $50,000 award for excellence in Civil War scholarship.
 The book includes a traditional military analysis of the Civil War while also exploring the social context of the conflict.
 The book was also awarded the Jefferson Davis Award and the Douglas Southall Freeman Award and the Society for Military History's Distinguished Book Award in American Military History.

 His book God's Almost Chosen Peoples: A Religious History of the American Civil War (2010) won the Jefferson Davis Award and was a Choice Outstanding Academic Title.